AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--prefix`

-The variable name&apos;s prefix which can determine its type, e.g. &apos;env&apos;.
-Only applicable if the name does not already contain a prefix. (e.g. &apos;none&apos; or &apos;env:&apos;)
+The variable name's prefix which can determine its type, e.g. 'env'.
+Only applicable if the name does not already contain a prefix. (e.g. 'none' or 'env:')

 -  Default: `none`
 -  Requires a value